laismenezes-br/laismenezes-br/README.md

 ## Lais Menezes ✌
-I'm a Data Engineer Jr..
-Here's an overview of my professional expertise and areas of focus:
+I'm a Data Engineer Jr. Here's an overview of my professional expertise and areas of focus:

 ***About Me***